ecdye/zram-config/README.md

 Also if the OverlayFS guys would actually make some official merge/snapshot tools and not just leave it as just enough for Docker that would be massively useful, and if anyone fancies shouting out that call please do.

+### COMPATIBILITY WARNING

+The Raspberry Pi 4 8GB model currently exhibits issues with zram due to a Linux kernel bug.
+See issue [#67](https://github.com/ecdye/zram-config/issues/67) for more details.

 ## A Brief Usage Guide

 ### Table of Contents